n-smir/shadow-api-net/README.md

 ShadowApiNet is a tool that allows seamless generation of RESTful API in your ASP.NET Core app.

-ShadowApiNet can generate RESTful API based on DbContext that you provide (hence you should manage DB connection yourself.
+ShadowApiNet can generate RESTful API based on DbContext that you provide (hence you should manage DB connection yourself).
 And expose your SQL Database in a form of fully REST compliant API.

 ### Installation